haltu/muuri/README.md

   * The duration for item's layout animation in milliseconds.
 Set to `0` to disable.
 * **`layoutEasing`** &nbsp;&mdash;&nbsp; *string*
   * Default value: `'ease'`.
   * The easing for item's layout animation.
-Accepts any valid [transition timing function](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function).
+Accepts any valid [Velocity.js easing](http://velocityjs.org/#easing) value.
 * **`dragEnabled`** &nbsp;&mdash;&nbsp; *boolean*
   * Default value: `false`.
   * Should items be draggable?